Sladuca/sha256-prover-comparison/README.md

 # sha256 prover comparison

 Recently I wrote a sha256 compression STARK using [plonky2](https://github.com/mir-protocol/plonky2) that is pretty fast.
-This repo contains benchmarks running roughly the same thing in groth16, halo2, and maybe more in the future (feel free to add your favorite).
+This repo contains benchmarks running roughly the same thing in groth16, halo2, and maybe more in the future (feel free to add your favorite & open a PR).

-In no way do I guarantee these benchmarks are representative.
-This should only be taken as a rough ballbark comparison between the proof systems.
+This shouldn't be considered a comprehensive benchmark, but rather a way to get a ballpark comparison between the proof systems.

 ## The Benchmark